microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     ![Table properties](./Media/TableProperties.png)

-1. If we hover above the **Table** properties in any of the **Report**, **Data** or **Model** views we will now see the description field available in a tooltip.
+1. If we move cursor over the **Table** properties in the **Report**, **Data** or **Model** views, we will see the description field in a tooltip.
-    1. The **Description** value can also be populated for columns/fields and measures upon active selection.
+    1. The **Description** value can also be filled for columns/fields and measures when they are selected.
-    1. For end users the **Description** fields will be available in various client applications and experiences ensuring they have a proper understanding of the property.
+    1. For end users, the **Description** field will show up in different client applications and experiences to help them understand the property better.

     ![Table description](./Media/TableDescription.png)